Hyades (mythology): Mythology

-The main myth concerning them is envisioned to account for their collective name and to provide an etiology for their weepy raininess: Hyas was killed in a hunting accident and the Hyades wept from their grief.
-They were changed into a cluster of stars, the Hyades, set in the head of Taurus.
+The main myth concerning the Hyades accounts for their collective name and provides an etiology for their weepy raininess: after the death of Hyas in a hunting accident his sisters (or daughters) the Hyades wept from their grief.
+Jupiter/Zeus changed them into a cluster of stars, the Hyades, set in the head of Taurus.

-The Greeks believed that the heliacal rising and setting of the Hyades star cluster were always attended with rain, hence the association of the Hyades (sisters of Hyas) and the Hyades (daughters of ocean) with the constellation of the Hyades (rainy ones).
+The Greeks believed that the heliacal rising and setting of the Hyades star cluster always accompanied rain, hence the association of the Hyades (sisters of Hyas) and the Hyades (daughters of ocean) with the constellation of the Hyades (rainy ones).

-The Hyades are also thought to have been the tutors of Dionysus, in some tellings of the latter's infancy, and as such are equated with the Nysiads, the nymphs who are also believed to have cared for Dionysus, as well as with other reputed nurses of the god—the Lamides, the Dodonides and the nymphs of Naxos.
-Some sources relate that they were subject to aging, but Dionysus, to express his gratitude for having raised him, asked Medea to restore their youth.
+The Hyades also functioned as the tutors of Dionysus in some tellings of the latter's infancy, and as such are equated with the Nysiads, the nymphs who also traditionally cared for Dionysus, as well as with other reputed nurses of the god—the Lamides, the Dodonides and the nymphs of Naxos.
+Some sources relate that they were subject to aging, but Dionysus, to express his gratitude for their having raised him, asked Medea to restore their youth.

 In Tennyson's poem, Ulysses recalls his travels of old: